Visualizing Evolving Trees: Appendix

 \section{Appendix}

+We provide some details about the forces that DynaCola and DynaSafe use in each iteration.
+DynaCola uses a collision force $f_C$.
+The goal of this collision force is to remove edge crossings and label overlaps.
+To define the collision force, each node is assigned a collision circle centered around the node.
+When a node $u$ enters the collision circle of another node $v$ then a repulsive force $f_r$ acts between $u$ and $v$: $f_r = K/d \cdot I_{d \leq r}(d)$, where $I_{d \leq r}$ is an indicator function for the condition $d \leq r$, i.e $I_{d \leq r}(d) = 1$ if $d \leq r$ and $0$ otherwise.
+Here $K$ is a constant, by default equal to the area of the initial drawing.
+The force $f_r$ is activated when the distance $d$ from $u$ to $v$ is less than or equal to the collision circle radius $r$.
+The value of $f_r$ is reciprocal to $d$.
+We apply this collision force to every node.

+Both DynaCola and DynaSafe use an edge force $f_E$; the edge force works to maintain the desired edge lengths.
+In the initial embedding, the edge lengths are equal to the desired lengths.
+If we only apply the collision forces we might remove all overlaps at the expense of drastically modifying the edge lengths.
+To avoid this, we combine edge forces with collision forces.
+For every edge we apply either a repulsive force $f^e_r = K/d \cdot I_{d < l_e}(d)$ (when the edge is compressed) or an attractive force $f^e_a = K d \cdot I_{d > l_e}(d)$ (when the edge is stretched), determined by the indicator function.
+The force is proportional/reciprocal to distance $d$.

+The algorithms use a general repulsive force and a gravitational force as well.
+These forces have different directions, but they are similar in principle to the collision force and the edge force.

-Fig.~\ref{fig:dynamic_images_table_labled} shows a small evolving tree with labels, as obtained by the six algorithms: DynNoSlice, DynaGraph, Dagre, Radial, DynaCola and DynaSafe.
+Fig.~\ref{fig:dynamic_images_table_labled} shows a small evolving tree with labels, as obtained by the seven algorithms: DynNoSlice, DynaGraph, Dagre, Radial, ImPrEd, DynaCola, and DynaSafe.
 Fig.~\ref{fig:dynamic_images_table} shows the same layouts without the labels, allowing us to see the structure a bit better.

-Fig.~\ref{fig:dynamic_images_table_tol} shows the layouts of the tree of life, obtained by DynNoSlice, DynaGraph, Dagre, Radial, DynaCola and DynaSafe.
-Fig.~\ref{fig:dynamic_images_table_math} shows the layouts of math genealogy tree, obtained by DynNoSlice, DynaGraph, Dagre, Radial, DynaCola and DynaSafe.
+Fig.~\ref{fig:dynamic_images_table_tol} shows the layouts of the tree of life, obtained by DynNoSlice, DynaGraph, Dagre, Radial, ImPrEd, DynaCola and DynaSafe.
+Fig.~\ref{fig:dynamic_images_table_math} shows the layouts of math genealogy tree, obtained by DynNoSlice, DynaGraph, Dagre, Radial, ImPrEd, DynaCola and DynaSafe.

-Tab.~\ref{fig:run_time} shows the running times of DynNoSlice, DynaGraph, Dagre, Radial, DynaCola and DynaSafe.
+Tab.~\ref{fig:run_time} shows the running times of DynNoSlice, DynaGraph, Dagre, Radial, ImPrEd, DynaCola and DynaSafe.

+DynaCola performs slightly better compared to DynaSafe.
+However, DynaCola layouts introduce bends.
+DynaCola layouts may be suitable where compact layouts are preferred.
+Since Dynasafe has better stress and does not create bends, the layouts are suitable for scenarios where the Euclidean distance between the endpoints of an edge provides valuable information.
+For example, visualizing phylogenetic trees~\cite{bachmaier2005drawing}, where the edge length represents the evolutionary distance between two species.